PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 Sign notes are automatically saved when the signs are saved, and you can go back and edit them by following the above step.
 It may be useful, for example, to use this sign notes to describe reasons for checking the Global handshape options.

-Similarly, Notes>"Edit corpus notes..." will allow you to add a note to the entire corpus.
+Similarly, "Notes" > "Edit corpus notes..." will allow you to add a note to the entire corpus.

 .. _check_transcription: